Minecrell/TerminalConsoleAppender/README.md

     ```

     The `TerminalConsole` appender replaces the regular `Console` appender in your configuration file.

     **Note:** To avoid JLine from blocking your application in some edge cases, it is recommended that you make use of
     [Async Loggers](https://logging.apache.org/log4j/2.x/manual/async.html) or
     [Async Appenders](https://logging.apache.org/log4j/2.x/manual/appenders.html#AsyncAppender) to write messages
     asynchronously.

-3. That's it!
-To make it work at runtime you need to have the following dependencies available at runtime:

-    ```
-    net.minecrell:terminalconsoleappender
-    org.jline:jline-terminal
-    org.jline:jline-reader
-    ```

-    Unless you've chosen a different terminal implementation, you will also need:

-    ```
-    org.jline:jline-terminal-jna
-    net.java.dev.jna:jna
-    ```

 ### Console input
 The appender is designed to be used in an application with simultaneous input and output.
 JLine can extend your console